 Finding the right environment is key when you are trying to have a difficult conversation such as this one.
 It should occur in a semi-private place so that the individual will not feel trapped or embarrassed.
 They may yell, cry or even get violent.
 Having the right atmosphere in a place where they are familiar and feel safe is something that will greatly increase the potential chances for the conversation to be successful.

 Understand What Kind of Addiction They Have

-Remember that there are out there.
+Remember that there are many different kinds of addictions out there.
 You need to know what they are using or at least whether they have a drug or alcohol problem or both.
 If you are able to know how severe the substances are that they are using, you will be able to know how serious the addiction is and be able to find the right treatment centre for their particular needs.
 In the days or weeks before you are thinking of talking to them, try to interview individuals who may be able to tell you the information or search their things to see what you find.
 This way, you will be more prepared to handle the kind of addiction they are facing.

 Hire a Therapist the Individual Is Comfortable with

 Individuals that have addictions sometimes do not even realise that they do need help.
 You need to research several potential therapists to speak with.
 Sometimes, having a therapist present for intervention can be helpful to offer support.
 Many times, individuals will recommend to their loved one to go to therapy for a month for other issues and then work towards discussing the addiction in therapy.
 This can be a great way to start the conversation.
 That said, the therapist has to be the perfect fit for the individual with the addiction to ensure they will comply with the conversation and actually take positive steps towards trying to fight their addiction.